gyorilab/emmaa/doc/tutorial/index.rst

     either as correct or incorrect (if incorrect, choose the error type that best matches the issue).
 Next to it, the source of the evidence is shown, for instance `sparser` or `reach`, two examples of text mining systems integrated with EMMAA.
-In the middle, the evidence sentence is show with the entities of interest highlighted in the text (note that in the header, the names are standardized to e.g., standard gene symbols, whereas in scientific text, as seen in the evidence, authors often use synonyms).
+In the middle, the evidence sentence is shown with the entities of interest highlighted in the text (note that in the header, the names are standardized to e.g., standard gene symbols, whereas in scientific text, as seen in the evidence, authors often use synonyms).
 On the right, a link out to